mosaicnetworks/evm-lite-js/README.md

 └── yarn.lock
 ```

 The `packages/tsconfig.settings.json` is the root configuration file for typescript.
 Each of the packages extends this configuration file.
-It also contains the path mappings for the typescript compiler to locate any symlinked packages from the same `monorepo`.
+It also contains the path mappings for the typescript compiler to locate any symlinked packages from the same repository.

 ### Installing Dependencies